 Portland Pilot Project

-Now in its second year and expanded into North Portland, the Portland Pilot Project is a catalytic project designed to respond to the disparity among Portland’s business associations.
+Now in its third year, the Portland Pilot Project is a catalytic project designed to respond to the disparity among Portland’s business associations.
 Participating Pilot Project districts possess a unique demographic and economic profile, business district size, built form and lack of infrastructure pose unique and significant challenges.
 As a result, participating neighborhood business district associations require targeted support, creative metrics and innovative strategies to ensure small business, and business association, success.
 Learn More ››